philippeitis/cpsc312-project/README.md

 increment -> add
 ```

-You can define new functions, and then search for them.
+You can define new functions, and then search for them:
 ```console
 user:~/cpsc312-project/prolog$ swipl main.pl
 >>> define pow :: [int, int] -> [int] | Raises x to the power of e